denialguo/two-sentence-horror-llm/README.md

 ## 1. Data Source

-The dataset is derived from a **full Pushshift subreddit dump**, allowing access to historical posts beyond Reddit API limits.
+The most of dataset is derived from a **full Pushshift subreddit dump**, allowing access to historical posts beyond Reddit API limits.
+Then the model was additionally trained on the top 10,000 posts of all time on r/TwoSentenceHorror.

 **Input Dump**
 - `TwoSentenceHorror_submissions.zst`